Law & Order (G.I. Joe)

 Law & Order are fictional characters from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 They are the G.I.
 Joe Team's M.P. and K-9 and debuted in 1987.

 Profile

 Law's real name is Christopher M. Lavigne, and his rank is that of specialist E-4.
 He was born in Houston, Texas.

 Law's primary military specialty is Military Police, and his secondary military specialty is intelligence.
-He served in Houston's Fifth Ward for two years but was looking for a more fulfilling way to serve as a cop, so he enlisted as an MP with his German shepherd, Order.
-Law is a trained dog handler with a natural affinity for animals, and is also Airborne qualified.
+He served in Houston's Fifth Ward a police officer for two years but wanted a more fulfilling way to serve, so he enlisted as an MP with his German shepherd, Order.
+Law is trained as a dog handler and possesses a natural affinity for animals, and he is additionally Airborne qualified.

 Law and Order are tasked with developing and maintaining G.I.
 Joe security protocols, and are known for their no-nonsense procedure and attention to detail.